Marina1325

 My Role

-UX and UI Design lead
+UX Design lead

 My Responsibilities